JoshBarber2023/Abstraction-and-Reasoning-Corpus---Classification-Method/README.md

 - **Formal Defintiion of Rules**: Added a formal definition of rules into the GitHub.
 - **Added heavy penalisation for excessive rule failures**: In cases where the categories are over 50% incorrect, I've added a second layer of penalities to really enforce CORRECT rules.
 - **Started planning for rule implementation**: I have added some rules however I am not happy with them at all.
 My next goal is to go through the DSLs 'solved arc problems' file and for each 'step' in a solution, I will add a rule detecting that step.
 I am going to start from scratch and do that.

+## Added (10/05/2025):
+- **Rule Rework**: Started from scratch with the rules and slowly built them through fundamental ideas of what could happen in a puzzle.
+I've minimised the amount of rules which could be 'too broad' and kept them to the ideas that a child would fundamentally have...
+"I've seen something move..." or "I can see something being arrange from smallest to biggest.." or "I can see the object getting smaller or larger."